UB-GOLD/UB-GOLD/README.md

-# (GOD2Bench) Unifying Graph-Level Anomaly and OOD Detection: A Benchmark
+# (GOD2Bench) Unifying Graph-Level Out-of-Distribution Detection and Anomaly Detection: A Benchmark

 This is the official implementation of the following paper: